 Early Childhood & Elementary Residents

 - Residents complete an additional two-year teaching commitment post residency at KIPP DC or a partner school.

-*Degree paid by Capital Teaching Residency Program with options for loans.
+*Degree paid by Resident with options for loans and potential repayment.

 - Residents complete one-year residency placement in a classroom with an experienced teacher and participate in Relay Graduate School of Education’s secondary licensure and residency program.

 - Residents complete an additional two-year teaching commitment post residency at KIPP DC or partner charter school as a lead teacher.